wn-doolittle/caliper-spec/caliper.md

 <a name="sensorTransport" />

 ### 4.3 Transport

-Business requirements informed by industry best practices will determine the choice of transport protocol for Caliper [Sensor](#sensor) and [Endpoint](#endpoint) implementors.
-Real-time or near real-time messaging scenarios are likely to require adoption of a transport protocol other than the familiar application protocol HTTP layered over TCP/IP.
+Business requirements informed by industry best practices will determine the choice of transport protocol for Caliper [Sensor](#sensor) and [Endpoint](#endpoint) implementors.  _Note that the IMS Caliper certification suite currently requires implementors seeking certification to send data to the certification test [Endpoint](#endpoint) using HTTPS with a bearer token credential consistent with [RFC 6750](#rfc6750)._  Where an alternate transport protocol is preferred for performance or other considerations, it is recommended to add that support in addition to HTTP transport for maximum interoperability.

 Irrespective of the chosen transport protocol, each message sent by a [Sensor](#sensor) to a target [Endpoint](#endpoint) MUST consist of a single JSON representation of a Caliper [Envelope](#envelope).

-For Caliper messaging scenarios involving HTTP the following requirements are in force:
+#### 4.3.1 HTTP Transport Requirements

 * A [Sensor](#sensor) SHOULD be capable of communicating with a Caliper [Endpoint](#endpoint) over HTTP with the connection encrypted by TLS or SSL.
 * Messages MUST be sent using the POST request method.